 - Live in their car

 - Live in a foster (or group) home

 - Students classified as foster youth are granted priority registration.
 If you have questions about your priority registration status, please check with the Admissions & Records Office or FYSI Liaison.

 Financial Aid Foster Youth Liaison

 Pat Miranda, FYSI Liaison

 The FYSI Liaison can assist you with college and financial aid information and can refer you to other Southwestern College and community services available for foster youth.

 Did You Know…?

-Most services at Health Services & Personal Wellness have no fees!
+Also, most services at Southwestern College's Health Services & Personal Wellness have no fees!
 They are paid for by your student health services fee each semester.
 Check out their webpage for available services and office hours.